-Your contract is with The City Break Company Ltd, trading as TCBC School Tours, (referred to as “we” or “us” in this contract) ATOL number 10834, registered in England and Wales, company number 05404342, head office: 35 Wilmslow Rd, Cheadle, Cheshire, SK8 1DR, England.
+Your contract is with The City Break Company Ltd, trading as TCBC School Tours, (referred to as “we” or “us” in this contract) ATOL number 10834, registered in England and Wales, company number 05404342, registered office: Becket House, 36 Old Jewry, London, EC2R 8DD, England.
 It is important that you read these booking conditions carefully.
-“You” and “your” refers to the school or organisation that is booking the tour and the Group Leader for the tour in question as named in the booking form.
+“You” and “your” refers to the school or organisation that is booking the tour and the Group Leader for the tour in question as named in the booking form and includes each person travelling on the tour (including anyone substituted in at a later date).
 The contract that is formed is between The City Break Company Ltd on the one hand and the school or organisation and Group Leader jointly on the other hand.

-To make a booking with us the Group Leader must send us a completed and signed booking form and the required deposit as confirmed in our quote.
+To make a booking with us the Group Leader must send us a completed and signed booking form, a signed data sharing agreement and the required deposit as confirmed in our quote.
 A contract will exist only when we have received both of these and have issued our confirmation invoice.
-If you are booking less than 90 days before your Russia, China or America tour is scheduled to begin or less than 70 days for all our other tours, you will be asked to pay the full price of your holiday at the time you book.
+If you are booking less than 70 days before your tour is scheduled to begin, you will be asked to pay the full price of your holiday at the time you book.
 By completing and signing the booking form the Group Leader accepts these booking conditions on behalf of all group members travelling on the tour and will be our only point of contact for correspondence.
 Your contract with us is subject to these booking conditions and is governed by English Law and the exclusive jurisdiction of the English courts except if you live in Scotland when you may choose to have the contract governed by the laws of Scotland and the jurisdiction of the Scottish courts.

 We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
 In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).